Jazm1ne/jazm1ne.github.io/_posts/2018-11-8/Hello-World.md

 - - -

-:thought_balloon: The importance of this course is that...
+The importance of this course is that...

 ---

-`“Intermediate Web Programming class would take with me what has been learned such as install, update, and configure word press, juproal, and more.”` :speech_balloon:
+`“Intermediate Web Programming class would take with me what has been learned such as install, update, and configure word press, juproal, and more.”`

 ***

-## WEBSITE FORMATTING :open_file_folder:
+## WEBSITE FORMATTING
 * Heading 1 or Heading 2
 * **Bold**/*italic*/underline
-* justification :pushpin:
+* justification
 * ~~strike-through~~
-* order/unorder list :paperclip:
+* order/unorder list
-* horizontal rules:page_facing_up:
+* horizontal rules
 * color of copy
-* block quotes :clipboard:
+* block quotes

 ## Class courses
-1. Choir :musical_score:
+1. Choir
-2. JROTC :books:
+2. JROTC
-3. AP Language Composition :notebook:
+3. AP Language Composition
-4. Economics :pencil2:
+4. Economics
-5. AP Physics :green_book:
+5. AP Physics
 6. Intermediate Web Programming
-7. Database :orange_book:
+7. Database
-8. Art Appreciation :art:
+8. Art Appreciation